-Highpoint Network Out of Network

-Annual Deductible

-Individual \$100 per individual.
+Denver Health, Highpoint, and First Health (Colorado) Out of Network Annual Deductible Individual \$500 per individual.
 Not applicable.

-Family \$200 per family.
+Family \$1,000 per family.
 All individual deductible amounts will count toward the family deductible; an individual will not have to pay more than the individual deductible amount.
 Not applicable.

-Annual Out of Pocket Maximum

-Individual \$5,000 per individual.
+Annual Out of Pocket N A aximum Individual \$5,000 per individual.
 Not applicable.
 Family \$10,000 per family.The out of pocket maximum includes the annual deductible, coinsurance and copays.
 It does not include monthly premium amounts.All individual out of pocket amounts will count toward the family out of pocket maximum; an individual will not have to pay more than the individual out of pocket maximum.
 Not applicable.

-Lifetime Maximum

-No lifetime maximum.
+Lifetime Maximum No lifetime maximum.
 Not applicable.

-Covered Providers

-Denver Health and Hospital Authority, UC Health, CU Health Partners, Colorado Pediatric Partners, Children's Hospital Colorado providers and facilities, and SCL providers in the Front Range area.
-Columbine network for chiropractic.
-Cofinity providers are in network for outpatient mental health services only.
+Covered Providers Denver Health and Hospital Authority, UC Health, CU Health Partners, Colorado Pediatric Partners, Children's Hospital Colorado providers and facilities, and SCL providers in the Front Range area.
+First Health providers and facilities in Colorado.
+Columbine network for Chiropractic.
 See online provider directory for a complete list of current providers: denverhealthmedicalplan.org/find-doctor.
 Not applicable.

-Office Visits

-Primary Care Visit Three PCP visits per calendar year at \$0 cost sharing per calendar year at Denver Health facilities only. \$35 copay per visit.
+Office Visits Primary Care Visit Three PCP visits per calendar year at \$0 cost sharing per calendar year at Denver Health facilities only. \$30 copay per visit.
 Not covered.
 Specialist Visit \$40 copay per visit.
 Not covered.

-Preventive Services

-Children & Adults No copayment (100% covered).
+Preventive Services Children & Adults No copayment (100% covered).
 This applies to all preventive services with an A or B recommendation from the U.S. Preventive Services Task Force (USPSTF).
 Includes annual well visit, well woman exams, well baby care, prenatal visits, preventive colonoscopy and mammogram.
 See USPSTF list on our website at: denverhealthmedicalplan.org/dhha-forms-documents-links.
 Not covered.

-website at: